حاجیبابا در جهان عرب: واکاوی مقابلهای تصویر ایرانیان در «مغامرات الحاج بابا الأصفهانی» و «سرگذشت حاجیبابای اصفهانی»

 نویسندگان [English]

-The findings of this case study showed that the Arabic translator, like his Iranian counterpart, has moderated most of Morier's sarcastic descriptions of Iranian religious beliefs or has reduced their intensity, but in translating the author's sarcastic statements about the negative traits of Iranians, unlike his Iranian counterpart, the Arabic translator has used accurate translation and narrated most of these descriptions directly to the Arabic-speaking reader.
+The findings of this study indicated that the Arabic translator, like his Iranian counterpart, modified and reduced the intensity of most of Moriyeh's ironic descriptions of Iranian religious beliefs, but in translating the author's ironic interpretations of negative traits of Iranians, unlike his Iranian counterpart; he used accurate translation and narrated most of these descriptions exactly for the Arabic-speaking reader.

 کلیدواژهها [English]